What Do Capybaras Need To Survive?

 This rodent, Capybara, sometimes does mind being alone, even though they are used to moving in groups — groups can be up to 40.

 Throughout the year, their breeding season varies.
-In a few areas, people go out hunting for Capybaras with the intention of using their skin — so the capybaras, knowing this, feel threatened.
+In a few areas, people go out hunting for Capybaras with the intention of using their skin — so the Capybaras know this, and this makes them threatened.

 How Do Capybaras Protect Themselves?

-The way the Capybaras protect themselves is very much different from how other animals do protect themselves.
+The way the Capybaras protect themselves is very much different from how other animals protect themselves.

-If they hear or perceived danger/predators coming, they will dive into nearby water and hide.
-The jaguars and the anacondas are their natural enemies — and its worst enemies include caiman, puma, and MAN.
+If they hear or perceive danger/predators coming, they will dive into nearby water and hide.
+The jaguars and the anacondas are their natural enemies — and their worst enemies include caiman, puma, and MAN.

 Are Capybaras Going Extinct?